-The Bart Bernard Law Firm with locations in Lafayette and Baton Rouge, Louisiana understands the unique legal issues facing victims of maritime accidents including:
+The Bart Bernard Injury Lawyers with locations in Lafayette and Baton Rouge, Louisiana understands the unique legal issues facing victims of maritime accidents including:

 If an offshore injury threatens your livelihood, call us today to set up a consultation with a Louisiana maritime injury lawyer.

 There are a lot of personal injury lawyers out there but maritime and admiralty law makes up a distinct practice area.
 This field requires knowledge of federal statutes, state practices, and even common law that goes back hundreds of years.